Video: Tree donated to replace historically significant tree at Spiegel Grove

 “They were all right,” Billow said, of Webb’s group.
 “People in the fort had frostbite that night.
 It was that cold.”

-This story was passed down through generations, and the tree was believed to be identified on the property near where the first lady’s President Rutherford B. Hayes’ tomb is located today.
+This story was passed down through generations, and the tree was believed to be identified on the property near where the first lady’s and President Rutherford B. Hayes’ tomb is located today.
 The Harrison Trail, which soldiers and Native Americans used, runs through Spiegel Grove.

 So Billow purchased and donated a 25-foot white oak tree to replace it.
 The tree was planted on Wednesday, April 17.